litmuschaos/v1-litmus-docs/docs/chaosresult-concepts.md

 </tr>
 <tr>
   <th>Notes</th>
-  <td>The <code>.status.experimentstatus.failstep</code> Show the step at which the experiment got failed.
+  <td>The <code>.status.experimentstatus.failstep</code> Show the step at which the experiment failed.
 It helps in faster debugging of failures in the experiment execution.</td>
 </tr>
 </table>